chrisregner/daily-routines-tracker/README.md

   - Persisting the data in cache
   - Exporting data
   - Importing data
+- UX
+  - prompt when deleting a routine
+  - prompt when resetting an incomplete routine that has already tracked some time

 ### Issues

-- [done] collision of state when simultaneously tracking, toggling completeness and/or editing a routine
+- [done] logical management of state when simultaneously tracking, toggling completeness and/or editing a routine
 - [done] logical conditional rendering for routine controls

 ### Maybe in future

 - Reminder for each routine
+- Editing the time tracked
-- spreadsheet/dashboard the shows daily/weekly/monthly/yearly progress
+- Spreadsheet or a dashboard that shows daily/weekly/monthly/yearly progress

 Done
 ----------------------------------------